 - Lawyer for Bicycle Accident

 - Injury Claim Lawyer

 - Auto Crash Attorney

-Speak to Halvorsen Klote's Vandalia, MO Premises Liability Attorneys Today
+Reach Out to Halvorsen Klote's Vandalia, MO Premises Liability Attorneys Now

-The thought of going up against a large insurance company can be daunting to many.
-But, if you were injured because of someone else's negligence, nothing should be able to keep you from getting the financial recovery you are owed.
-We've committed our lives to helping the average person get the same excellent legal advocacy as powerful corporations and insurance companies.
-If you were injured on someone else's property in Vandalia, MO, call our premises liability attorneys today at 866-382-4167 or fill out our online form for a no-risk, no-obligation consultation.
+The idea of having to fight back against a large insurance company can be intimidating.
+But, if they or their policyholder caused you harm, nothing should be able to keep you from getting the financial recovery you are owed.
+We've committed our practice to offering injury victims the same high-quality legal advocacy as the people who injured them.
+If you were injured on someone else's property in Vandalia, MO, call our premises liability attorneys today at 866-382-4167 or fill out our online form for a complimentary consultation.

 Joel Halvorsen and his partner Greg Klote founded the Halvorsen Klote law firm on the principle that injured people and their families should have access to the same quality legal representation as large insurance companies.

 Greg Klote is a partner and founder of Halvorsen Klote.

 Greg has successfully fought for people who were injured through no fault of their own.
 He became a lawyer to help make a difference in the lives of those who have been wronged and treated unfairly.